trailofbits/publications/README.md

 ## Podcasts

 We host our own podcast that explores the intersection of human intellect and computational power.
-You can download episodes from your favorite podcast app or listen all the episodes on our [website](https://trailofbits.audio).
+You can download episodes from your favorite podcast app or listen to all the episodes on our [website](https://trailofbits.audio).

 | Podcast | Guest | Date | Topic(s) |
 | --- | --- | --- | --- |